 Divya humbles junior world champion, 4 Indian women in final

 Divya Kakran on Thursday became only the second Indian woman to win a gold medal at the Asian Wrestling Championships after a dominant show in which she won all her bouts by fall, including against junior world champion Naruha Matsuyuki.
-In a stunning display of power wrestling, Divya won all four bouts in five-wrestler 68kg category, as the competition was fought in the round robin format.
+In a stunning display of power wrestling, Divya won all four bouts in the five-wrestler 68kg category, as the competition was fought in the round-robin format.

 Navjot Kaur had become the first Indian woman to win a gold medal at the Asian Championships when she triumphed in 2018 in Bishkek, Kyrgyzstan in 65kg.
 In a memorable day for the hosts, Sarita Mor (59kg), Pinki (55kg) and Nirmala Devi (50kg) are assured of at least silver medals as they reached finals of their respective categories.

-However, Divya soon effected a move which led to her victory by fall.
+The Japanese almost pinned her but Divya wriggled out of the difficult position.
+She soon affected a move which led to her victory by fall.
 She jumped on the mat to celebrate with her coaches before the referee officially declared her winner.

-Divya had won a bronze at last year's Asian Championships.
-Sarita, competing in her first Asian event since winning a silver in 2017 in 58kg, won her first two bouts by technical superiority against Madina Bakbergenova (Kazkhstan) and Nazira MarsbekKyzy (Kyrgyzstan) before winning 10-3 against Japan's Yuumi Kon.
+"I had to win by fall to get five points from all my bouts because the Japanese were winning all her bouts by big margins, so I took the risk for big wins.
+My coach had said that I don't have to go for big throws all the time but I went for it."

+Talking about the difficult position she got herself in against Naruha, Divya said, "It did become tricky after I led 4-0.
+I was not in a great position (Naruha's lock) and it could have been very dangerous.
+But I took risk and it paid off by God's grace.
+"I was told that If I get trapped, I have to play safe.
+I found a way to come out.

+That girl is good in single leg attacks and it is my weak area.
+So I became more attacking," Divya, who had won a bronze at last year's Asian Championships, said.
+Asked if absence of Chinese wrestler helped, she replied in the affirmative.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)